Stuycs-K/lab11-stuyrim-5-yikl-yesleyk/README.md

 - :white_check_mark: Displayed results of attack/special/support inside border

 ### Extra Working Features
-- :ballot_box_with_check: Display several past actions using a list
+- Display several past actions using a list :ballot_box_with_check:

 ### Partially Working Features
-- :question: Peach's special ability (putting a character to sleep) only works when the party uses it.
+-  Peach's special ability (putting a character to sleep) only works when the party uses it. :question:

 ### Not Working Features
 - :x:

 ### Bugging Features
-- :beetle:
+- Charactet Deaths :beetle:

 ## Adventurer Subclasses